Beijing's big cleanup may have run into some snags, but the games remain a lesson in green technology.

 If air quality improved, why the hazy skies?
 Chinese officials said the summer took its toll.
 Unusually severe heat and rain, as well as a lack of wind kept the skies from clearing.

-For more information on Beijing's "green Olympics" and related topics, sprint to the links on the next page.
+For more information on Beijing's "green Olympics" and related topics, sprint to the links below.